What is Inspiration

 Yes, this picture has a good lesson on the surface to live happily.
 Also, it makes you feel good after reading it.
 But does the lesson it tries to teach help you change your life?
 The answer 99.9% of the time will be no. Wonder for a moment how many of the thousands upon thousands of people like this picture took a moment to follow thru with what this picture suggests to do?

 Did you take some time off the computer to find something to laugh at or took a second off to hug your child or make a pet happy or love a person you were near?
 Be honest will this picture deflect your life’s course to go out right now and laugh, to live more openly?

-You see the lesson is disconnected from reality; it doesn’t complete itself with actions that a person can directly follow right away.
+The lesson is disconnected from reality; it doesn’t complete itself with actions that a person can directly follow right away.
 Overall this is a beautiful picture but one that isn’t very effective at helping improve a person’s lifestyle.

 Inspiration is important, but it is very personal and needs to be timed to a person’s life.
 This shows how the momentum of our life isn’t as easy to shift as we would like to think it is.
-It takes quite a bit to shake a person loose from their habits, patterns and social obligations.
+It takes quite a bit to shake a person loose from their habits, patterns, and social obligations.